 Now let’s compare some of the soft, hard-sided, and drinkware products of the companies.
 But before we compare them, let us first have an overview on each of their models.

-RTIC soft coolers are called the SoftPak coolers and they are quite similar to their hard coolers.
-These models come in various sizes to compete with the yeti’s Hopper models.
+As for the RTIC soft coolers, they are called the SoftPak coolers and they are quite similar to their hard coolers.
+These models come in various sizes to compete with the YETI's Hopper models.
 RTIC also has a convenient compact lunch box for shorter journeys.

 The products that are shown above are the designs to look less like the yeti’s hoppers.
 Aside from that, they have also released a couple of portable models which are intended to hold items and keep them dry.
 These new portable models are called Small SidePack and SidePack.
 However, these new items aren’t designed to store ice and other cold items.
 Rtic has also released their own backpack cooler to compete with the yeti’s backpack model.